-As a Nationally Accredited Community Cancer Center by the American College of Surgeons (ACoS) Commission on Cancer, the Cancer Institute of Doylestown Hospital provides the highest quality care and ongoing commitment to continuous quality improvement.
+As a Nationally Accredited Community Cancer Center by the American College of Surgeons (ACoS) Commission on Cancer, Doylestown Health's Cancer Institute provides the highest quality care and ongoing commitment to continuous quality improvement.
 All accredited cancer programs must undergo an on-site review every three years to maintain accreditation.

 The National Cancer Data Base (NCDB) is a joint program of the ACoS and the American Cancer Society (ACS).
 NCDB collects oncology outcomes data from more than 1,500 Commission-accredited cancer programs in the United States (U.S.) and Puerto Rico.
 Approximately 70 percent of all newly diagnosed cases of cancer in the U.S. are tracked at the local level and reported to the NCDB.
 Since 1989, NCDB contains approximately 29 million records from hospital cancer registries nationwide.